mtgagliano/mtgagliano.github.io/_posts/2019-04-24-building-systems-that-scale.md

 In a small but growing startup team like ours, building systems for and automating the consistently repetitive processes frees up human capital for more outside-the-box thinking that helps the company grow on top of a scalable foundation.

-Building systems really is the only way to scale.
+Building systems that _work for_ you really is the only way to scale.